By Frank Pugno & Bil Curry

 In 1906, when the vacuum tube was invented, research into the art of electronic music began almost immediately.

 In 1964, Main Chorus Reverb. was introduced, but the important landmark of the year was the change to transistors.
-Also, the first Lowrey theatre organs appeared this year.
+Also, the first Lowrey theatre organs a

 A Lowrey innovation is Bass Guitar, a plucked, sustained 8’ tone on the pedals.
 This is now a standard feature in entertainment organs.